-Which deadlines apply for papers (final theses, etc.)?
+Which deadlines apply for papers such as final theses?

 Deadlines for papers that cannot be completed in the originally intended form as a result of insufficiently available sources, data or literature can be extended.
 Alternatively, the papers can be adapted to the new situation.
 Further details will be provided by your faculty.

 I have been drafted for military or hospital duties and probably will not be able to complete all the requirements for my modules.
 What should I do?

 Please get in touch with your faculty and ask about how to proceed.
 The faculties will assess how students can submit alternative assessment work or, if this is not possible, will review whether the module can be cancelled outside of the cancellation deadline.
 This has to be assessed on an individual basis for the modules booked.
 There is no plan to allocate ECTS credits for military service itself.

 Can I expect a refund or a reduction of the semester fees?

 No, the semester fees will remain unchanged both this semester and next semester.
 Students who get into financial difficulties due to the current situation can contact the Student Financial Aid Office.

 Study spaces are available at the following locations:

 - Irchel Campus: Y03 G / Y13 G, H, M / Y15 G, H / Y24 G

 - City Campus: KOL E, F, H, K, L, Computer room L, Foyer West, Café Rondell, Lichthof, Catacombs / RAA UG / HAH EG